zillionare/python-project-wizard/docs/tutorial.md

 ## Step 6: Create GitHub Repo

 ???+Info
     Going through step 6 and 7 is tedious.
-So that's why we provide a bash script --github.sh, to help creating repo, setting secrets and publishing your code to the repo automatically.
+So that's why we provide a bash script -- repo.sh, to help creating repo, setting secrets and publishing your code to the repo automatically.

     The script looks like the following:
     ```